kotharivineet/streamlit-deployment/README.md

 └── README.md                   # Project documentation
 ```

-Here is an sample image from the app:
+Here is a sample image from the app:

 ![Streamlit App](./Image/Sample.png)